goinfinite/os-services/README.md

 | `v1` | [`v0.1.7`](https://github.com/goinfinite/os/releases/tag/v0.1.7) | `v1` |

 > [!NOTE]
-> The use of branches for repository versioning was chosen as it simplifies version control of manifest files within Infinite OS.
-Additionally, this approach allows maintaining compatibility between the recipe repository versions and Infinite OS itself, aligned with the respective branch.
-> Releases were not chosen because Infinite OS leverages Git for version control, significantly streamlining file updates using git fetch.
-This approach reduces operational overhead by avoiding the need to download compressed files, decompress them, delete old files, and replace them with the new ones.
+> Branch versioning simplifies the control of manifests and ensures direct compatibility with Infinite OS.
+Branches allow accessing specific versions without additional steps, such as downloads and manual replacements, as the system uses Git for efficient operations like `git fetch`.
+[See how it's done](https://github.com/polillomm/os/blob/main/src/infra/services/servicesCmdRepo.go#L807).

 ## Manifest/Schema Properties
 These manifests have their own property structure, which is read by Infinite OS during the management of these services.
 The supported formats are JSON (`.json`) and YAML (`.yml`, `.yaml`).